 end

-Follow this structured approach toĀ understand any sequence diagram:
+Follow this structured approach to understand any sequence diagram:

-Look for theĀ first messageĀ in the diagram.
+- Look for the first message in the diagram.

 Member -> Order : 1: For each line...